How Fast Does a Snail Move?

 Snails vs. Turtles

-It's a clear race between snails and turtles.
-Snails, known for their slow and steady pace, typically move at an average speed of about 0.03 miles per hour (0.048 kilometers per hour).
-On the other hand, turtles, while not exactly speed demons, can pick up the pace a bit.
-Most turtles can move at an average speed of 0.2 to 0.5 miles per hour (0.32 to 0.80 kilometers per hour), making them considerably faster than snails.
-While neither of them will be winning any races, turtles do have the upper hand in the speed department.
+It's a classic "race" of the slowpokes between snails and turtles.
+Snails, known for their slow and steady pace, typically move at an average speed of about 0.03 miles per hour (0.048 kilometers per hour or 1.3 cm/s).
+On the other hand, turtles, while not exactly speed demons, can pick up the pace a bit more.
+Most land turtles can move at an average speed of 0.2 to 0.5 miles per hour (0.32 to 0.80 kilometers per hour), making them considerably faster than snails.

 Snails vs. Sloths